Lavel0rz/gotchiball/README.md

 # gotchiball

+To get a copy up and running follow these simple example steps:-

+Clone repo to your local machine.
-npm install
+Run: npm install

-npm run start
+Run: npm start